har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 ## Hardware
 * MPU9250 accelerometer+gyroscope+magnetometer sampled at 500Hz.
 * MS5611 barometric pressure sensor, sampled at 50Hz
-* Ublox M8N gps module configured for 10Hz data rate with UBX binary protocol @115200 baud.
+* Ublox M8N gps module configured for 10Hz data rate with UBX binary protocol at 115200 baud.
 I used a compact ublox gps module from Banggood (/docs/banggood_gpsmodule.png).
-Not a great choice, it was expensive, and it doesn't get a fix in my apartment, while cheaper modules with a larger patch antenna do get a fix.
+Not a great choice - it was expensive, and it doesn't get a fix in my apartment, while cheaper modules with a larger patch antenna do get a fix.
 And it doesn't save configuration settings to flash, so it needs to be configured on every power-up.
 I found another gps module on Aliexpress (/docs/aliexpress_gpsmodule.png) that is cheaper, has a larger patch antenna and flash configuration save.